Coquitlam · Tri-Cities · Mountain biking

 Burke Mountain · Pinecone-Burke Provincial Park

-For families who buy on Burke Mountain — Partington Creek, Smiling Creek, Foothills, the upper Burke developments — the trail access is genuinely back-yard adjacent.
+For families who actually live on Burke Mountain — Partington Creek, Smiling Creek, Foothills, Heartwood, and the upper developments — the network also opens up from back-gate connectors along the David Avenue corridor.
 That changes the cycling habit.
 You are not driving to a trailhead.
 You are walking your bike out the back gate.

 Other Coquitlam-area riding